-Today, pipeline companies use sophisticated highly automated leak detection systems with central control rooms that permit companies to monitor rates of flow, pipeline pressure and fluid characteristics in real time.
+Today, pipeline companies use sophisticated automated leak detection systems with central control rooms that permit companies to monitor rates of flow, pipeline pressure and fluid characteristics in real time.
 Pipeline inspection technology has also improved with the use of magnetic flux and ultrasonic tools that examine the pipe wall from the inside.
 These tools, known as “smart pigs,” permit companies to detect potential problems and prevent leaks.
-In addition, improvements in pipeline coating technologies and use of cathodic protection have reduced corrosion of pipelines.
+In addition, improvements in pipeline coating technologies and the use of cathodic protection have reduced corrosion of pipelines.
 Finally, the quality control at pipeline manufacturing facilities has also improved.

-Pipeline management also has improved in the past 20 years with the creation of standards and regulations that require management systems for pipeline operation and pipeline integrity management programs (IMP) to systematically evaluate pipe condition and proactively repair the pipeline as it ages so that it can operate safely.
+Pipeline management also has improved in the past 20 years with the creation of standards and regulations that require management systems for pipeline operation and pipeline integrity management programs to systematically evaluate pipe condition and proactively repair the pipeline as it ages so that it can operate safely.

 Pipeline companies have primary responsibility for ensuring pipeline safety and environmental protection.
 The NEB requires companies to anticipate, prevent, manage and mitigate potentially dangerous conditions associated with their pipelines.
-They design safety, emergency response, and integrity management programs, which are reviewed and audited by the NEB.
+Pipeline companies must design safety, emergency response, and integrity management programs, which are then reviewed and audited by the NEB.
 The NEB evaluates regulated companies and their facilities to determine appropriate compliance verification activities.
 The NEB looks at potential consequences to people and the environment posed by a facility based on a number of criteria including its location, type, age, and operating history.
 The NEB also examines historical information on the company’s management of these consequences collected through previous compliance monitoring activities.